 Universidade Federal de Alagoas, Faculdade de Serviço Social, Maceió, AL, Brazil.

-Abstract: The study aims to reflect on the ontological foundations and roles in society of ideology and alienation, based on the thought of Georg Lukács (2013) in his work 'Toward the Ontology of Social Being'.
+Abstract: The study aims to reflect on the ontological foundations and roles in society of ideology and alienation.
 The article is structured in two distinct and connected moments, discussing first ideology and the fundamental base of the concepts.
 Then, the work debates alienation as an ideological phenomenon, particularly when it comes to reifications and their relevance to the critique of capitalism.
 Based on these reflections, this article aims to examine the categories of ideology and alienation, their ontological foundations, determinations, and the connections they have to each other.
-The article is organized into two distinct and connected moments.
-First, the category of ideology is presented, showing its fundamental bases.
-Then, the alienation is explored, as a phenomenon that is also ideological (particularly regarding the reification), as a way of being of alienations in capitalism, an aspect that is observed in the “Lukacsian” ontology.
+The category of ideology is presented, showing its fundamental bases.
+Alienation is explored, as a phenomenon that is also ideological (particularly regarding the reification), as a way of being of alienations in capitalism, an aspect that is observed in the “Lukacsian” ontology.

 John Horton: The Dehumanisation of